ContextKeeper/ContextKeeper.VisualStudio/README.md

 ## Workspace Manager

-The spiritual successor to the (broken) approach of Save All the Tabs is to utilize the `IVsUIShellDocumentWindowMgr.ReopenDocumentWindows()` API.
-Unfortunately it is nothing more than wrapper for default Visual Studio state engine, which which has had persistent, unresolved issues for years.
+The spiritual successor to the (broken) approach of Save All the Tabs, utilizing the `IVsUIShellDocumentWindowMgr.ReopenDocumentWindows()` API.
+Unfortunately it is nothing more than wrapper for the default Visual Studio state engine, which which has had persistent, unresolved issues for years.
 It's unreliable, sometimes functioning properly but often failing.
 My experience with it has been similar to Save All the Tabs, which I tried  using with mixed success in the past.

 **The fail of the Save All the Tabs extension**, to **deliver a stable** and **reliable** restore mechanism, **really push me** to work on the a **truly independent session restore engine**.
 I distinctly recall my thought process during that time -